Wandering-Swordsman-LLC/Docs/guide/installation.md

 > HTTPS
   SSH
 ```
-Press Login with web broswer
+Press Login with web browser
 ```
 ?
 How would you like to authenticate GitHub CLI?
 [Use arrows to move, type to filter]
 > Login with a web browser